 - Claude Code drafts an implementation.
 The first draft is usually wrong in some way, but in the right neighborhood.
 It looks like the kind of code I'd write if I were typing fast.

 - I read the draft carefully.
 This is the step most discussions of AI coding skip.
-The draft is not a finished thing; it is a proposal that needs to be evaluated.
+The draft is not a finished thing.
+It is a proposal that needs to be evaluated.

 - I push back, refine, or accept.
 Sometimes I rewrite parts by hand because the model's pattern doesn't match the rest of the codebase.
 Sometimes the draft is exactly right and I commit it.
-Most often, I refine: pointing out what's wrong, suggesting a different abstraction, asking for a smaller change.
+Most often I refine, pointing out what's wrong, suggesting a different abstraction, asking for a smaller change.

 The rejection-and-revision loop is normal.
 It is the work, not a sign that the tool is failing.